vacp2p/research/hello-pss/README.md

    - => Should be fairly straightforward to generalize this for 1:1 chat at least
 - Mapping of concepts to group chat and public chat not obvious.
    - => Different structure with a local log that requires different patterns, but it's doable.
+- Only CLI interface.
+   - Integrate as API console-client, or make UI, or add to Status app.
 - Bad code with hardcoded endpoints, poor structure, exposed private keys, etc.
    - => Refactor and use best practices; integrate into existing code bases.
 - Due to issue with stale/non-existant Feed reads, cheats a bit using local helper node.